-Large plumbing fixtures such as showers, tubs and washing machine drains also have drain traps, but they are not as easy to see because they are under floor level or behind walls.
-Tubs and showers have traps that are harder to get to and either require crawling under the house or cutting a hole behind the tub or shower and digging out the area where to trap is located.
-Washing machine drain traps are mostly in the wall, and to access them you have to usually cut into the wall, as well.
+Large plumbing fixtures such as showers, tubs, and washing machine drains also have drain traps, but they are not as easy to see because they are under floor level or behind walls.
+Tubs and showers have traps that are harder to get to and either require crawling under the house or cutting a hole behind the tub or shower and digging out the area where the trap is located.
+Washing machine drain traps are mostly in the wall, and to access them you usually have to cut into the wall as well.

 Drain Trap Maintenance